lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 ## Disenfranchised Grief

 Disenfranchised grief happens when a person dies and that person's family or community may not recognize or approve of your relationship with that person.
-It's common among LGBT people.
+It's common among LGBT people but can happen with other relationships as well.
 It can include being left out of the obituary, excluded from planning or participating fully in funeral rituals, and being excluded in planning for a person's legacy.
-LGBT people may also face homophobic attacks when they talk about the death of a loved one.

 [Disenfranchised Grief after the loss of a partner](https://www.grieflink.com/disenfranchised-loss-after-death-partner-lgbt-community)